 Key Takeaways

-- Cash sale timeline: 7-14 days — Skip listings, showings, and lender delays by selling directly to investors
+- Cash sale timeline: 7-14 days.
+You can skip listings, showings, and lender delays by selling directly to investors

 If you're thinking about selling your Tennessee home, one of the first questions on your mind is probably: "How long will this take?"